anushkrishnav/dsci-644-a1/Tasks/Task_3/task_3.md

    - **Redis:** `localhost:6379`
    - **pgAdmin:** `localhost:80`

+> **Note:** Opening localhost 5432 or 6379 should not give any resource,  opening a URL like http://localhost:5432 in a web browser, you're attempting to access a web service via the HTTP protocol.
+By default, PostgreSQL doesn't provide a web interface accessible via a web browser on port 5432.
+Port 5432 is the default port used for PostgreSQL database connections, not for web-based interactions.

    You can also run the Docker Compose file in detached mode by using the `-d` flag:

    ```bash